Installing using conda

 # Link the PIQP C++ header-only library

-target_link_libraries(yourTarget PRIVATE piqp::piqp_c_shared)
+target_link_libraries(yourTarget PRIVATE piqp::piqp_header_only)

-# or link the PIQP C static library
+# Link the PIQP C library

-target_link_libraries(yourTarget PRIVATE piqp::piqp_c_static)
+target_link_libraries(yourTarget PRIVATE piqp::piqp_c)